freeradical13/freeradical13.github.io/index.md

 RNA usually has a single polynucleotide strand; however, base pairing may still occur within the strand to create a particular geometric structure.

+RNA is less stable than DNA because it may undergo [base catalysis][] where the Hydrogen in the additional Hydroxyl group that RNA has at the 2' Carbon can cleave off to attach to another chemical base, leaving Oxygen which may bond with Phosphate in a neighboring phosphodiester bond and break the RNA backbone.

 ### DNA

 DNA has two polynucleotide strands that together create a double helix structure.
 The two strands run in [antiparallel][] (opposite) directions: starting from one end of the molecule, one strand starts at 5' and the other strands starts at 3'.
 The sugar-phosphate backbones are on the outside of the helix, and the Nitrogenous bases are paired through Hydrogen bonds on the inside (2 for A-T and 3 for C-G).

 A [plasmid][] is a (usually) circular form of double-stranded DNA.

+#### DNA Replication

+[DNA Polymerase][] reads a strand of DNA in the 3' to 5' direction to create a complementary strand of DNA by adding nucleotides to the 3' end of the new strand.

 ### Genes